Material Price Variance

 It is the actual quantity of material purchased by the purchasing department.
 This could be different from the standard quantity due to defects, wastages, or other reasons.

 It is the actual price, or we can say the cost we have paid for purchasing material.
 Management always tries to purchase materials at a lower price.
 However, there could be reasons for the difference between the actual price of the material and its standard price.
-These reasons could be emergency purchases, purchase of excessive or deficit quantity, price rise, new taxes, etc.
+These reasons could be emergency purchases, purchases of excessive or deficit quantities, price rises, new taxes, etc.

 Also Read: Material Variance

 It is the price of the material that the management estimates at the start of the period.
-The aim behind establishing standards is to compare the actual performance with the pre-determined results.
-And make it a reference and drive and monitor to see that actuals remain as near as possible to the standard estimates.
+The aim of establishing standards is to compare the actual performance with the pre-determined results.
+And make it a reference and drive and monitor to see that the actual remains as near as possible to the standard estimates.